AGEC 640 Agricultural Development and Policy, Fall 2018

 that applies understanding gained in the course to an important issue of your

-4. Improve verbal communication skills by participating in class activities in a manner that is conducive to group learning and skill development, by making a concise research presentation, and by objectively supporting and constructively critiquing the ideas and opinions of others.
+4. Improve verbal communication skills by participating in class activities in a manner that is conducive to group learning and skill development, by making a concise research presentation, and by objectively supporting and constructively critiquing the ideas of others.

 This course follows a lecture format with homework assignments, a mid-course examination and a final paper used to reinforce understanding of class material.
 Student participation in class discussion is expected.
 All information regarding the course, including assignments and the class schedule, is available via the course home page at: http://web.ics.purdue.edu/~shivelyg/AGEC640/